 Every effort will be taken to maintain confidentiality.
-Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at St George's University.
-Study results may be published in scientific journals, but nothing that could identify you will be included in any report or publication.
+Information about your child may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the Children and Young Adults Research Unit.
+Study results may be published in scientific journals, but nothing that could identify your child will be included in any report or publication.

-22. What will happen to my data?
+23. What will happen to my child's data?

-UK Data protection regulation requires that we state the legal basis for processing information about you.
+UK Data protection regulation requires that we state the legal basis for processing personal information.
 In the case of research, this is 'a task in the public interest.'
 The University of Oxford is the sponsor for this study, based in the United Kingdom.
-The University is the data controller and is responsible for looking after your information and using it properly.
+The University is the data controller and is responsible for looking after your child's information and using it properly.

-We will be using information from your medical records in order to undertake this study and will use the minimum personally-identifiable information possible.
-We will keep identifiable information about you such as contact details for a minimum of 5 years and until the youngest participant turns 21 years as per the university requirements for studies that involve paediatric participants.
+We will be using information from your child's medical records in order to undertake this study and will use the minimum personally-identifiable information possible.
+We will keep identifiable information about your child, such as contact details for a minimum of 5 years and until the youngest participant turns 21 years as per the university requirements for studies that involve paediatric participants.
 The need to store this information for longer in relation to licensing of vaccines will be subject to ongoing review.
 De-identified research data will be stored indefinitely.
-If you have agreed that samples can be retained for future research, then your personally identifiable information will be kept with restricted access solely for the purposes of sample management for a minimum of five years after the last sample has been either used or disposed of in order to meet regulatory requirements.
+If you have agreed that samples can be retained for future research, then your child's personally identifiable information will be kept with restricted access solely for the purposes of sample management for a minimum of five years after the last sample has been either used or disposed of in order to meet regulatory requirements.
 We will also store your consent form.
-Samples will be provided for future research only in a form that does not identify you.
+Samples will be provided for future research only in a form that does not identify your child.
 We store research data securely at the University of Oxford indefinitely following removal of identifiable information.
 If you agree to your contact details being held so you can be contacted regarding future research, we will retain a copy of the consent form until such time as your details are removed from our database; we will keep the consent form and your contact details separately.

 The study team will use your name and contact details to contact you about the research study; to make sure that relevant information about the study is recorded; for your health care health during the study; and to oversee the quality of the study.
 At the completion of the study, unless you consent otherwise (e.g. if you request to be informed of other studies), your personal details will not be used to contact you other than in exceptional circumstances.
-If you consent to take part in another study carried out by the St George's University Hospital, personal information and medical information, including blood test results, may be accessed to avoid unnecessary repetition.
+If you consent to take part in another study carried out by Cardiff and Vale University Health Board, personal information and medical information, including blood test results, may be accessed to avoid unnecessary repetition.